samie/VaadinTetris/src/main/resources/about.md

 WebSocket communication if it suits for both client and server (and proxies), else falls back to long polling, or streaming.

-Graphics are drawn with brutally redrawn by the [Canvas addon](http://vaadin.com/directory#addon/canvas) - on each and every game state change.
+Graphics are drawn with the [Canvas addon](http://vaadin.com/directory#addon/canvas) - on each and every game state change.
 This naturally causes lots of traffic traffic, but this could be really easily optimized.
 E.g. SVG and based solution or just simple html table based solution the amount of transfered data